 The National Youth Point Score Competition is conducted annually.
 The competition runs from 1st January to 31st December each year.

 Campdrafting & Cut-Out, Sporting, Hack, Rider, Dressage, Eventing, Led, Junior Handler, Polocrosse, Polo, Working ASH, Utility, Showjumping, Endurance, ASH Challenges and Versatility classes (including Stockman's Challenges, ASHS Versatility classes, Working Equitation).

 Performances at shows, rodeos, Pony Club, gymkhanas, etc are acceptable for this competition.

 Performances obtained in open or junior competitions are accepted providing they are open to All Breeds or restricted to Australian Stock Horses.

-To enter, please submit your Performance Booklet to firstname.lastname@example.org or post to Head Office by 15th January 2022.
+To enter, please submit your Performance Booklet and Nomination Form to email@example.com or post to Head Office by 15th January 2022.